AlfredoHernandez/EssentialFeed/README.md

 ## Snapshot Testing

-**Please make sure use an iPhone 11 simulator to run the snapshot tests.
+**Please make sure use an `iPhone 12 Mini` simulator to run the snapshot tests.
 Otherwise tests will fail.**

 ## App Requirements